Dither/autopatchwork-mod/README.md

 AutoPatchWork Mod
 ==========

-It is fork of AutoPatchWork extension ( https://github.com/os0x/AutoPatchWork ).
-This extension automatically loads next page and inserts it into current one when scrolling to the end of it.
+This addon automatically loads next pages in multi-paged articles and appends
+them to the current when scrolling to the end of it.

-Original AutoPatchWork extension derived from AutoPagerize ( http://autopagerize.net ).

 Screenshots
 -------